ITZ-KAZUYA/subfilter/README.md

 ## Acknowledgment
 - This project use code base on the original [Subadub extension](https://github.com/rsimmons/subadub).
 MIT License.
 - The lists of stop words are from [Alir3z4/stop-words](https://github.com/Alir3z4/stop-words) project.
-CC BY 4.0 License.
+CC BY 4.0 License and from [stopwords-iso](https://github.com/stopwords-iso/stopwords-iso).
+MIT License.
 - For Spanish text is used [Lorca library](https://github.com/dmarman/lorca).
 MIT License.

 # Subadub (original)